MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

- Consider removing the DriverUnload routine from your client driver, as it is an optional routine for a WDF networking client driver.
-If you keep it, remove the call to NdisMDeregisterMiniportDriver from DriverUnload.
+ Consider removing the *DriverUnload* routine from your client driver, as it is an optional routine for a WDF networking client driver.
+If you keep it, remove the call to [**NdisMDeregisterMiniportDriver**](https://msdn.microsoft.com/library/windows/hardware/ff563578) from *DriverUnload*.

 ## Device Initialization

-Next, we need to break MiniportInitializeEx into several pieces, each of which is a standard WDF event.  <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/wdf/power-up-sequence-for-a-function-or-filter-driver">The full sequence of events</a> includes many events, most of which are optional.
+Next, we need to break *MiniportInitializeEx* into several pieces, each of which is a standard WDF event.  <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/wdf/power-up-sequence-for-a-function-or-filter-driver">The full sequence of events</a> includes many events, most of which are optional.
 You should move code into the most logical place, based on the WDF semantics of each state.

 In general, the most interesting events are: